-NOTE Examples of characteristics and design features are transformers and switchgear.
+NOTE An example of characteristics and design features are transformers.

-- b) Typical situations where the Oil Immersion explosion-protection technique is used. - c) Actions or conditions that would void the protection provided by the Oil Immersion technique. - d) The use of Standards in determining the requirements to which the design of the Oil Immersion explosion-protected apparatus shall comply.
+b) Typical situations where the Oil Immersion explosion-protection technique is used.

+- c) Actions or conditions that would void the protection provided by the Oil Immersion technique. - d) The use of Standards in determining the requirements to which the design of the Oil Immersion explosion-protected apparatus shall comply.